-Finally, although we do not pursue it here, the notion of half ribbon genus can readily be extended to links of more than one component, as is done for the doubly slice genus \cite[Equation 1]{Conway2022}.
+Finally, although we do not pursue it here, the notion of half ribbon genus can readily be extended allow for knotted surfaces of more than one component, as is done for the double slice genus \cite[Equation 1]{Conway2022}.
 There are natural generalizations of \Cref{Thm:tubes1,Thm:tubes2} to this setting.